Acippppp/Frontend-Challenge/readme.md

-Hi, This Repository contain file that I had built for frontend challenge
+Hi, This Repository contain file that I had built for frontend challenge.